Save to List My Reading List

 This policy shall be made available to all directors, officers, staffs or employees through these bylaws and they shall have the opportunity to ask questions about the policy.

-From time to time you may need to amend your Nonprofit Articles of Incorporation with your respective State, or these bylaws and this is done through holding a board meeting.
+From time to time, you may need to amend your Nonprofit Articles of Incorporation with your respective state, or these bylaws, and this is done through holding a board meeting.
 This section specifies the manner and number of directors who should be present to adopt such changes before filing your amendment.
-Please include it as it is.

 AMENDMENTS OF BYLAWS & ARTICLES OF INCORPORATION